David E. Olson: Career

-In 2015 Olson started his independent career at the University of California, Davis with a joint appointment in the Department of Chemistry (College of Letters and Science) and the Department of Biochemistry and Molecular Medicine (School of Medicine).
+In 2015 Olson started his independent career at the University of California, Davis, with a joint appointment in the department of chemistry (college of letters and science) and the department of biochemistry and molecular medicine (school of medicine).
 He is also an affiliate member of the Center for Neuroscience and the UC Davis Memory and Plasticity Program.
-In 2021, Olson was promoted to associate professor with tenure.
+Olson was promoted to associate professor with tenure in 2021 and full professor in 2024.
 In 2019, Olson co-founded Delix Therapeutics—a biotech company focused on developing novel neuroplasticity-promoting therapeutics for central nervous system diseases (CNS).
-Olson served as the company's Chief Scientific Officer until 2021, when he transitioned to the roles of Chief Innovation Officer and Head of the Scientific Advisory Board.
+Olson served as the company's chief scientific officer until 2021, when he transitioned to the roles of chief innovation officer and head of the scientific advisory board.